Download the Frequently Asked Questions as a PDF here.

 Who supports NYTIDA?

-The New York AFL-CIO, the New York State Catholic Conference, the New York Council of Churches, New York AFSCME, Oxfam America, Bread for the World, Puerto Rico's religious leaders, Jubilee USA Network and African, Asian and Latin American development organizations are among hundreds of groups supporting The New York Taxpayer and International Debt Crises Protection Act (S.4747/A.2970).
+The New York AFL-CIO, the New York State Catholic Conference, the New York Council of Churches, AFSCME, the New York State Public Employees Federation, Oxfam America, Bread for the World, the ONE Campaign, Puerto Rico's religious leaders, Jubilee USA Network and African, Asian and Latin American development organizations are among hundreds of groups supporting The New York Taxpayer and International Debt Crises Protection Act (S.4747/A.2970).

 How does NYTIDA protect the interest of New York taxpayers, residents and consumers?